Adnan327/WinAppInstall/README.md

 # Windows App Utility

-This is my very first projekt.
+This is my very first project.
 This project contains a basic script where you can choose if you want that app/tool or not by simply pressing Y (yes) or N (no).

 ## List of apps: